Work+

 Attendance

-Computing Systems is usually delivered on a Monday afternoon and evening during Semesters 1 and 2 (September-May).
+Computing Systems is usually delivered on a Monday morning from 10:15am during Semesters 1 and 2 (September-May).
 There are also 6 days of block training per selected module during Semester 3 (schedule for the end of June and beginning of August).
 Typical weekly timetabled hours involve 3.5 hours per selected module, scheduled for delivery between 1.15PM and 9.15PM.
 This contact time accounts for around 1/4 of the expected self-directed study time for each module.

 The duration of the degree is dependent on the number of modules you study and successfully completed each year.
 There are six modules at each of three levels in the course.
 Each year, you can choose undertake a minimum of three modules and a maximum of six modules.
 This choice aim to enhance flexibility and empowers you to complete the course in as little as three years or to choose a slower track lasting four, five or even six years.
 You will have an annual opportunity to review and adjust your rate of progress.